openhab/openhab-vscode/CONTRIBUTING.md

 incorporating a new feature.
 However, there might be a way to implement that feature *on top of* openHAB.

-### Discuss your design on the mailing list
+### Discuss your design on the forum

-We recommend discussing your plans [in the discussion forum](https://community.openhab.org/c/organisation/code) before starting to code - especially for more ambitious contributions.
+We recommend discussing your plans [in the discussion forum](https://community.openhab.org/c/apps-services/vs-code) before starting to code - especially for more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give feedback on your design, and maybe point out if someone